-Brooklyn Bedding Aurora Vs. Brooklyn Bedding Signature Overview
+Brooklyn Bedding Aurora Luxe Vs. Brooklyn Bedding Signature Hybrid Overview

-The Brooklyn Signature is made by the same brand as the Aurora: Brooklyn Bedding.
-Like the Aurora, the Signature comes in Soft, Medium, and Firm models.
+The Brooklyn Signature Hybrid is made by the same brand as the Aurora Luxe: Brooklyn Bedding.
+Like the Aurora Luxe, the Signature Hybrid comes in Soft, Medium, and Firm models.
 (Again, we’ve focused on the Medium model here.)
-It’s also a hybrid mattress, but it has a simpler construction than the Aurora and more of a pillow top feel.
+It’s also a hybrid mattress, but it has a simpler construction than the Aurora Luxe and more of a pillow top feel.
 It’s a great value mattress, which is true for pretty much all the offerings from Brooklyn Bedding.
 Other mattresses from this brand include the Spartan, Bowery, Bloom Hybrid, Plank Hybrid, and more.

 - Back sleepers

 - People who want a thicker mattress with more layers

 - People who prefer a pillow top feel